Organic Dairy standards for Disease Prevention and Control

 5. Under ODF, instead of relying on medicines, animal’s immunity should be be strengthened so that immune system can do the job.

-• Dairy cattle are susceptible to increased incidence and severity of both metabolic and infectious diseases during the periparturient period. • A major contributing factor to increased health disorders is alterations in bovine immune mechanisms.
+• A major contributing factor to increased health disorders is alterations in bovine immune mechanisms.
 Indeed, uncontrolled inflammation is a major contributing factor and a common link among several economically important infectious and metabolic diseases including mastitis, retained placenta, metritis, displaced abomasum, and ketosis.

 • The nutritional status of dairy cows and the metabolism of specific nutrients are critical regulators of immune cell function.
 There is now a greater appreciation that certain mediators of the immune system can have a reciprocal effect on the metabolism of nutrients.
 Thus, any disturbances in nutritional or immunological homeostasis can provide deleterious feedback loops that can further enhance health disorders, increase production losses, and decrease the availability of safe and nutritious dairy foods for a growing global population.